 A Town-by-Town Guide to Fire Island, NY

-Between Memorial and Labor Day, beach-goers flood into the ferries and onto this 31-mile-long island, toting their belongings in Radio Flyer wagons (cars are forbidden), cruising around by bikes and boats, and toasting to sunsets in their favorite towns and hamlets.
-Despite how small it is (crossing the width of it takes about 10 minutes), the island's small communities couldn't be more different from one another.
+Between Memorial and Labor Day, beach-goers flood into the ferries and onto Fire Island, toting their belongings in Radio Flyer wagons (cars are forbidden), cruising around by bikes and boats, and toasting to sunsets in their favorite towns and hamlets.
+Despite how small it is (crossing the width of this 31-mile-long island takes about 10 minutes), the island's small communities couldn't be more different from one another.
 How to choose which is right for you?
 Whether you're looking for off-the-grid seclusion or a buzzy bars and restaurants, here's our ultimate guide to Fire Island.

 Unlike surrounding hamlets (which are known for, and often proud of, their lack of restaurants and hotels), the unofficial capital of Fire Island operates like its own tiny city—with small-town appeal, of course.
-Lifeguards roam the beaches, and the downtown area is home to more than a dozen restaurants and bars (and just as many shops).
-Island Mermaid feels just as it sounds—a get-away-from-it-all hangout where you can enjoy fresh seafood (scallops; calamari) with views of the bay.
+Lifeguards roam the beaches and the downtown area is home to more than a dozen restaurants and bars (and just as many shops).
+Island Mermaid feels just as it sounds—a get-away-from-it-all hangout where you can enjoy fresh seafood like scallops or calamari with views of the bay.
 JS Tip: Adults, don’t miss having at least one Rocket Fuel—a pineapple-, rum-, and amaretto-infused piña colada invented right here in town.
 Have room for dessert, but sick of all that ice cream from Scoops?
 Rachel’s Bakery is a go-to for decadent brownies, crumb cakes, and chocolate-filled croissants.

 You could compare Cherry Grove to Manhattan’s West Village—both were among the first havens in America for the LGBT community before the gay rights movement, and, although the Village’s party days have quieted down somewhat, Cherry Grove’s bars are still all about dance parties and drag shows.
 If you thrive on that energy, be sure not to miss Cherry’s on the Bay, whose dance party kicks off on the back patio, and Sandcastle at The Ocean—one of only two oceanfront restaurants on the entire island, with live music with beachside views.